-• Develop measures to improve employment, empowerment and economic development for Aboriginal and Torres Strait Islander peoples. and employment in the Waterloo Metro Quarter placemaking, activation and retail strategy.
-3V Pu blic art Deliver public art that is coordinated with the design and considers connection, safety, landscaping, wayfinding, key movement corridors and early involvement of artists.
+Develop measures to improve employment, empowerment and economic development for Aboriginal and Torres Strait Islander peoples.
+The EIS includes commitments to participation in construction and promoting First Nations enterprise and employment in the Waterloo Metro Quarter placemaking, activation and retail strategy.

+3V Public art

+Deliver public art that is coordinated with the design and considers connection, safety, landscaping, wayfinding, key movement corridors and early involvement of artists.
 The Public Art Strategy lodged with the EIS demonstrates the public art opportunities are capable of satisfying the design guidance.